-As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union SU/SD shall ensure that each school implements the supervisory union's SU/SD's written and delivered curriculum, which shall be:
+As required in 16 V.S.A. § 261a(a)(1), the board of each SU/SD shall ensure that each school implements the SU/SD's written and delivered curriculum, which shall be:

-a) aligned with the standards approved by the State Board of Education;

-- b) coordinated across all grades to prepare students for graduation and life beyond; - c) coordinated across the supervisory union SU/SD, including sending high schools and technical centers: - d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - e) designed to enable all students to achieve the graduation requirements; and - f) integrated with technology across all disciplines.
+- o) aligned with the standards approved by the State Board of Education; - p) coordinated across all grades to prepare students for graduation and life beyond; - q) coordinated across the SU/SD, including sending high schools and technical centers; - r) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - s) designed to enable all students to achieve the graduation requirements; and - t) integrated with technology across all disciplines.